bioappeng/biomech-test/docs/developer_readme.md

 accy is side to side
 accz is front to back

+## Docs for writing new calculation processes

+Documentation for writing new calculation processes is in `docs/new_calcs_readme.md`.
+These docs include instructions for writing new calculation classes & for adding new calculations to the user interface.

 ## Organization of code

-Code for UI lives in gui/.
-The standard entry point is gui/main.m.
-The core of the codebase is in lib/framework.
-All outside libraries used are in lib/resources.
+Code for the user interface lives in `gui/`.
+The standard entry point is `gui/main.m`.
+The core of the codebase is in `lib/framework`.
+All outside libraries used are in `lib/resources`.

-Calculations are in lib/framework/subprocesses/
+Calculations are in `lib/framework/subprocesses/`

-There is some *very* simple automated testing for the codebase.
-It is written using the matlab unit testing framework introduced in Matlab 2013a.
-The tests can be run with  `runtests('all')` from within Matlab (working directory needs to be the project directory)

 ## Version control
 All version control for this project has been done with git.
 Most development